 - A short video (max 2 minutes) will be part of the entry requirements for the competition.
 Details of the rules and how participants submit the videos can be found here.

-- Schools' SSEF coordinators to collate the video links and submit to the organising committee.
-Details of the video submission can be found here.
+- Schools' SSEF teacher coordinator to collate the video links and submit to the organising committee.

 SSEF Final Judging Day